orgua/universal-android-debloater-UI/README.md

   - depending_on: (see comment right above)
   - safe_to_remove: bool
   - description: text like in current lists
+  - replacement_recommended: some thing open source and light on resources, similar fn
 - better packet info could be stored on a per-file basis or like now in brand specific files, but maybe switch to yaml or similar